jasuperior/smpl/README.md

         $   smpl c ./example/*.example -o ./build -w

+##### --run || -r
+If you dont want to compile it to a file, but want to run the file in the terminal instead (given that the resultant file is javascript), use the `-r` flag.

+                $   smpl c ./example/*.example -o ./build -r

 ##### --debug || -d
 `-d` outputs log messages to help you figure out where something may be going wrong.